wix-incubator/headless-components/docs/api/PROGRAM_INTERFACE.md

   asChild?: boolean;
   /** Custom render function when using asChild */ children?: AsChildChildren<{ instructors: instructors.Instructor[]; hasInstructors: boolean }>;
+  /** Content to show when there are no instructors */ emptyState?: React.ReactNode;
   /** CSS classes to apply to the default element */ className?: string;
   /** Additional HTML attributes */